shreyabansal28/Text-Emotion-Detection-using-NLP/README.md

 ### Conclusion

 This project provides a practical implementation of sentiment analysis on textual data using NLP and machine learning.
-The README file aims to guide users through the code structure, dataset utilization, and model training for those interested in exploring or extending the project.